sintel-dev/pyteller/examples/README.md

 ## Persistence
- The persistence pipeline is the first baseline that produces a forecast that is just the last value the model was givena s an input.
+ The persistence pipeline is the first baseline that produces a forecast that is just the last value the model was given as an input.